swati-rajwal/bmi500_hw4/README.md

 </div>

 ## 🏃‍♂️Running the Analysis
+1. Python 3.11 was used as the programming language and these libraries were utilized: `pandas`, `matplotlib`, `seaborn`, `scipy.stats.pearsonr`, and `os`.
-1. The `hw4.py` is the main script containing all the code
+2. The `hw4.py` is the main script containing all the code
-2. The resultant figures are stored in `output/` directory.
+3. The resultant figures are stored in `output/` directory.
 The code will create one if not available already.
-3. Command to run the code: `python hw4.py`.
+4. Command to run the code: `python hw4.py`.
-4. [Optional] I prefer to store my terminal results in a txt file for future reference.
+5. [Optional] I prefer to store my terminal results in a txt file for future reference.
 One can do so by running `python hw4.py | tee  output/output.txt`.
 The txt file will be stored in the `output/` directory as specified in the command.